gashcrumb/dynamic-plugins-getting-started/README.md

 The results of all of these changes along with the additions discussed in the deployment phase are available in [this commit](https://github.com/gashcrumb/dynamic-plugins-getting-started/commit/08b637454f437d0c5a1f4185d8abfb2e0b84d83d)

 ### Phase 4 - Dynamic Plugin Deployment

+> Note: The Dynamic Plugin feature in Developer Hub is still under active development.
+Features regarding plugin deployment are still being defined and developed.
+The method shown here is one method that doesn't involve using an NPM registry to host plugin static assets.

 Deploying a dynamic plugin to Developer Hub involves exporting a special build of the plugin and packing it into a `.tar.gz` file.
 Once the dynamic plugins are exported as `.tar.gz` to a directory, that directory will be used to create an image, which will then be served by an `httpd` instance in OCP.
 Deployment in Developer Hub is still in a technical preview phase, so there's not much tooling to help.
 Some scripts mentioned in the last phase have been added to this repo to hopefully make this process straightforward.